jozavala-msft/data-accelerator/Cloud-deployment.md

 ```

 Once the deployment finishes, open the Data Accelerator Portal via http://_name_.azurewebsites.net (Url available from the command prompt or via the Azure Portal under the deployed App Service.
 To find this, go to App Services in http://portal.azure.com, click on the app service called "dx*", and open the URL)

+### Cloud deployment on Linux and Mac
+The ARM deployment for DataX currently support only Windows.
+We have a plan to support multiplatforms (Linux and Mac) in the next release.

+For details, please see [Cloud Deployment On Linux](https://github.com/Microsoft/data-accelerator/wiki/Cloud-Deployment-On-Linux)

 # Troubleshooting and FAQ
  - For any issue,please refer to the [FAQ](https://github.com/Microsoft/data-accelerator/wiki/FAQ#arm-deployment-faq)